Plant milk: Packaging and commerce

 Plant-based milks have emerged as an alternative to dairy in response to consumer dietary requests and changing attitudes about animals and the environment.
 Huffington Post stated that due to health and environmental reasons as well as changing consumer trends, more individuals regularly buy non-dairy alternatives to milk.
 Between 1974 and 2020, dairy milk consumption of people aged between 16 and 24 in the United Kingdom decreased from 94% to 73%.
-In Australia, there is decreased confidence within the dairy industry, with only 53% being optimistic in the future profitability and demand for dairy products as per a Dairy Australia report.
+In Australia, there is decreased confidence within the dairy industry, with only 53% being optimistic in the future profitability and demand for dairy products per a Dairy Australia report.

 To improve competition, plant milks are typically packaged in containers similar to those of dairy milks.
 A scientific journal article argued that plant-milk companies send the message that plant milks are 'good and wholesome' and dairy milk is 'bad for the environment', and the article also reported that an increasing number of young people associate dairy with environmental damage.
 There has been an increased concern that dairy production has adverse effects on biodiversity, water and land use.
 These negative links between dairy and the environment have also been communicated through audiovisual material against dairy production, such as 'Cowspiracy' and 'What the Health'.
 Animal welfare concerns have also contributed to the declining popularity of dairy milk in many Western countries.
 Advertising for plant milks may also contrast the intensive farming effort to produce dairy milk with the relative ease of harvesting plant sources, such as oats, rice or soybeans.
 In 2021, an advertisement for oat milk brand Oatly aired during the Super Bowl.

 In the United States, plant milk sales grew steadily by 61% over the period 2012 to 2018.
-As of 2019, the plant-based milk industry in the USA is worth $1.8 billion per year.
+As of 2019, the plant-based milk industry in the US is worth $1.8 billion per year.
 In 2018, the value of 'dairy alternatives' around the world was said to be $8 billion.
 Among plant milks, almond (64% market share), soy (13% market share), and coconut (12% market share) were category leaders in the United States during 2018.
 Oat milk sales increased by 250% in Canada during 2019, and its growing consumption in the United States and United Kingdom led to production shortages from unprecedented consumer demand.
 In 2020, one major coffee retailer – Starbucks – added oat milk, coconut milk, and almond milk beverages to its menus in the United States and Canada.
 During 2020, oat milk sales in the United States increased to $213 million, becoming the second most consumed plant milk after almond milk ($1.5 billion in 2020 sales).

-A key dietary reason for the increase in popularity of plant-based milks such as pea milks is lactose intolerance.
+A key dietary reason for the increase in popularity of plant-based milks is lactose intolerance.
 For example, the most common food causing intolerance in Australia is lactose and affects 4.5% of the population.
 In the United States, around 40 million people are lactose intolerant.